Help to get you the best business electricity deal

 Billing

 Most suppliers offer online billing options instead of receiving your bill in the post.
 This cuts down on paper and allows you access to an online billing portal where you can view all your account details at any time.
-With Power NI’s Energy Online platform, you can access all bills from the last two years, view all payments, track your energy consumption and submit meter readings.
+With a Power online account, you can access all bills from the last two years, view all payments, track your energy consumption and submit meter readings.
 Quarterly-billed customers who pay by Direct Debit can also receive an additional 2% discount for choosing online billing

 Contracts